alexp9982/SteamCompare/README.md

 - ❌ Make Android version (Possibly in Google Play store?)
 - ❌ Make iOS versions of the program (won't be in app store, will have to be sideloaded)
 - ❌ Ensure ARM compatibility
+- 🟨 Rewrite code to save data in classes (Expected in v1.2)
+- 🟨 Make a settings page; this will allow notifications, color changing, anything else I can think of (expected in v1.2)
+- ❌ Make info page, which shows debug information, and other info regarding the application
+- ❌ Create progress bar when getting results, which will help users understand the progress on slower computers and internet (expected in v1.2)
+- ❌ Ensure window titles are correct on both Windows and macOS
+- ❌ Add the ability to check for updates to the application
+- ❌ Save settings to a file if requested
+- ❌ Create splashscreen with instructions on first launch

 ---

 ## Pull Requests and Issues

-If you believe you can help to improve the code, while retaining the same functionality, I welcome you to make a pull request.
+If you believe you can help to improve the code, while retaining the same (or better) functionality, I welcome you to make a pull request.
 Anyone is welcome to do this, even newcomers, as I am new to C# as well.
 When creating a pull request, ensure there are no merge conflicts if possible, and that you detail the changes you made and why you made them.
 In addition, if the program won't compile as a result of your changes, they will be reverted or declined.
 Thank you for your help!

 If you believe you've come across an issue, feel free to create an issue in the Issues tab.
 I will try my best to solve it.